CARE SHEET FOR BALL PYTHONS – PYTHON REGIUS

-As ball pythons are cold blooded, they rely on external heat that you as the owner will provide for them.
+As ball pythons are cold blooded animals, they rely on external heat that you, as the owner, will provide for them.
 The snake itself will modulate its own heat requirements and will therefore need a healthy range of temperatures throughout the enclosure.

 If your enclosure is too small, creating a proper heat gradient will not be possible.

 Ball pythons do not need very special humidity requirements.
 The average humidity in your home will be between 35% and 45%.
 A ball pythons humidity should not drop below 50% but 55% – 60% is ideal.
 As a beginner, go to your local pet store or gardening store and pick up a hygrometer to accurately measure the humidity in your animals enclosure.

 An easy way to adjust humidity levels in your enclosure is by increasing/decreasing the size of the water bowl.
 Conversely, you can increase/decrease the amount of ventilation the enclosure receives.
 Daily misting is not necessary for ball pythons.